This page is for the characters in the HBO TV series Flight of the Conchords.

 - I Just Want to Have Friends: His social circle is severely limited, and his desire to have more friends is the subject of the season 2 episode "Murray Takes It to the Next Level".

 - Know-Nothing Know-It-All: His knowledge of music, management, and New York City is severely lacking, and yet he believes he's an authority in all those areas.

-- The Load: The Conchords would probably be at least slightly better off if they didn't leave someone like him in charge.
+- The Millstone: The Conchords would probably be at least slightly better off if they didn't leave someone like him in charge.
 This is eventually proven correct in the season 2 premiere, where, without him as their manager, they manage to land a commercial deal fairly quickly, and only end up losing it due to lacking valid visas, which was also Murray's fault.

 - Nerd: Unhip, formally dressed, and with hobbies like "making graphs".